bkshepherd/DaisySeedProjects/GuitarPedal125b/docs/README.md

 You'll also need to order the enclosure, which is 125B sized.

-You can either order a generic one like this from Amazon: https://www.amazon.com/dp/B07VKR51NN and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=YWRhVFFGU0Z2c3RJR09VQ1U4S3EvUT09Cg==)
+You can either order a generic one like this from Amazon and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=ZXRnaU9PaWx0b1hNa3VxeTJua3d2dz09Cg==)

-Please note, the top two tiny holes inbetween the knobs are so you can reach the flash and reset buttons on the DaisySeed, for easy re-programming during development.
-You can keep or omit them.

 ## 8. Jam everything into the enclosure, and ENJOY!